Karniej/glitchcam/README.md

 Few Updates are comming.

 Update 26.05:
 Some bug accured during last merge which made "green screen effect" stopped working.
-Going to fix this as soon as possible.
+Going to fix this as soon as possible. - fixed